Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 In **5-fold cross validation**:

-1. dataset is divided into 5 parts
+1. Dataset is divided into 5 parts.
-2. model trains on 4 folds
+2. Model trains on 4 folds.
-3. remaining fold is used for validation
+3. Remaining fold is used for validation.
-4. process repeats 5 times
+4. Process repeats 5 times.
-5. final score is averaged
+5. Final score is averaged.

 Benefits:

-- reduces variance
+- Reduces variance.
-- improves evaluation stability
+- Improves evaluation stability.
-- detects overfitting
+- Detects OF.

 ---